PEP ### - Wheel Variants - extending platform awareness¶

 @abstractmethod

-def get_supported_configs(self) -> list[VariantFeatureConfigType]:
+def get_supported_configs(cls) -> list[VariantFeatureConfigType]:

 """Get supported configs for the current system"""